How to edit and modify messages in iOS 16 update after sending them

 Honesty is a great modification that I tried with some friends, especially with someone like me who uses voice to write the message

-Sometimes the device writes words I didn't say 😅 which puts me in an embarrassing situation
+Sometimes the device writes words that I did not say 😅 which puts me in an embarrassing situation

 Thanks for the detailed explanation and great effort